The Political Assault On Britain’s Democracy

 By Graham Vanbergen: It should be natural for Members of Parliament to support representative democracy above everything – they are, after all, supposed to embody it and serve the people they represent.
 It has become clear though, it is not in their personal interests to do so.
 So they don’t.

-Take for instance, The Justice and Security Act that expanded ‘Closed Material Proceedings‘ or secret courts, or the proposed abolition of the Human Rights Act, the recent Trade Union Act, or the Investigatory Powers Act.
-Legislation such as this are the actions of a government who are assaulting fundamental rights that were hard fought for by previous generations.
-Civil society earned those freedoms and protections and politician’s are taking them away without permission.
+Take for instance, The Justice and Security Act that expanded ‘Closed Material Proceedings‘ or secret courts, or the proposed abolition of the Human Rights Act, the 2016 Trade Union Act, or the Investigatory Powers Act.
+This type of legislation is assaulting fundamental rights that were hard fought for by previous generations.
+Civil society earned those freedoms and protections and politicians are taking them away without permission.

 The Digital Economy Act and updating of the Public Order Act gives sweeping powers to the police such as shutting down our mobile phones, even if we have committed no offence or crime and arresting journalists at protests.
 Facial recognition systems are being used to store data about everyone without any public or parliamentary debate.
 Again, civil society gave no permission for these egregious acts of sedition against the will of the people.